 Architecture in Porto: 5 Contemporary Buildings You Should See

 I don’t claim to know lots about architecture.
-I haven’t studied it, and I couldn’t tell you how a building was constructed with any expertise.
-But I do have an enthusiasm for design and I love seeing how architectural styles have evolved and how they continue to transform cities.
+I haven’t studied it, and I couldn’t tell you how a building is constructed with any expertise.
+However, I do have enthusiasm for design and I love seeing how architectural styles have evolved and how they continue to transform cities.

 Porto is certainly one city that has been transformed in recent years by groundbreaking contemporary architecture.
 A number of buildings have cropped up by renowned architects Álvaro Siza Vieira (1933) and Eduardo Souto de Moura (1952), both of whom have received the Pritzker Prize, commonly referred to as the ‘Nobel Prize of Architecture’.

-Here are a few buildings to look out for during your trip to Porto:
+Now it’s time to take a look at contemporary architecture in Porto.
+Here are a selection of fabulous buildings to look out for during your trip:

 Fundação de Serralves

-Walking further into the park, follow the signs to the stunning Casa de Serralves, one of the best examples of Art Déco in the city, with its bright pink exterior, perfectly landscaped gardens and leafy surroundings.
-(See number 4 on this list of Top 15 things to do in Porto).
+Be sure to explore the rest of the park and follow the signs to the stunning Casa de Serralves.
+It is one of the best examples of Art Déco in the city, with its bright pink exterior, perfectly landscaped gardens and leafy surroundings.
+(See number 4 on this list of best 15 things to do in Porto).

 Entrance to the museum can be bought in advance here.